ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 We can mitigate message loss by making copies of messages; but what else might we lose?

 In addition to message sends and receives, there are also internal events within a process that record its changes of state (I.E. the changes that occur to a process' internal data).
-How to we mitigate against data loss?
+How can we mitigate against data loss?
 Again, by taking copies.

 ### Why Have Multiple Copies of Data?

-There are several reasons
+There are several reasons:

 ***Protection Against Data Loss***
 The state of a process at time `t` is determined by the complete set of events that have occurred up until that time.
 Therefore, by knowing a process' event history we can reconstruct the state that process.
 This then allows us to keep replicas of processes in different locations.
 If one data centre goes down, then we still have all the data preserved in one or more other data centres.